paladique/sandbox/sandbox/nothotdog.md

 The function application will be deployed and the GitHub repo above will be setup in the App Service as the deployment source.
 Additionally, the key and endpoint you entered will be automatically configured.

+Alternatively, you can clone the [repo](https://github.com/BrianPeek/NotHotdogFunc) and run the project locally.
+This requires Visual Studio 2017 15.3 or higher, with the Azure Development workload installed.
+For more information, see [this post](https://blogs.msdn.microsoft.com/webdev/2017/05/10/azure-function-tools-for-visual-studio-2017/).

 ## How to Run
 The Azure Function is now configured and running, and will be available at https://&lt;sitename&gt;.azurewebsites.net/api/NotHotdogFunc .
 As an example, let's use [cURL](https://curl.haxx.se/) to hit the endpoint in both ways: